Famous Hollywood actors and cinematic stardom

 Famous actors and the film market

 Often the stars were not required to have a particular acting ability, but rather a certain physical prowess, such as in Western films or in certain exotic and adventurous products where they had to show off their physical beauty.
-In addition to the major studios, there were some independent companies and others that only produced minor and B-grade films, such as La Republic and Monogram.
+In addition to the major studios, there were some independent companies and others that only produced minor and B movies, such as La Republic and Monogram.

 The different types of productions divide the market quite precisely: the majors deal with large budget films and schedule shows in the most prestigious theaters: independent productions deal with provincial and smaller theaters; productions specialized in B series films program the last shows of the day.